 Ilan Stavans, the Mexican American essayist, has said: "There is one constant over the past three decades in Chicano literature and his name is Juan Felipe Herrera.
 Aesthetically, he leaps over so many canons that he winds up on the outer limits of urban song.
 And spiritually, he is deep into the quest that we all must begin before it is too late."

 In a profile of Herrera in The New York Times, Stephen Burt wrote: "Many poets since the 1960s have dreamed of a new hybrid art, part oral, part written, part English, part something else: an art grounded in ethnic identity, fueled by collective pride, yet irreducibly individual too.
 Many poets have tried to create such an art: Herrera is one of the first to succeed."

-Herrera has received fellowships and grants from the National Endowment for the Arts, the California Arts Council, the University of California at Berkeley, the Breadloaf Writers' Conference, and the Stanford Chicano Fellows Program.
+Herrera has received fellowships and grants from the Breadloaf Writers' Conference, the California Arts Council, the National Endowment for the Arts, the Stanford Chicano Fellows Program, and the University of California at Berkeley.

 Over the past three decades, he has founded a number of performance ensembles, and has taught poetry, art, and performance in community art galleries and correctional facilities.
 He has taught at the University of Iowa Writers' Workshop and served as chair of the Chicano and Latin American Studies Department at CSU-Fresno.

 Herrera currently holds the Tomás Rivera Endowed Chair in the Creative Writing Department at UC Riverside.
-He is also director of the Art and Barbara Culver Center for the Arts, a new multimedia space in downtown Riverside, CA. He was elected an Academy Chancellor in 2011.
+He is also director of the Art and Barbara Culver Center for the Arts, a new multimedia space in downtown Riverside, California.
+He was elected a Chancellor of the Academy of American Poets in 2011.

-He is the father of five children, and lives in Redlands, CA, with his partner, the poet and performance artist, Margarita Robles.
+He is the father of five children, and lives in Fresno, California, with his partner, the poet and performance artist, Margarita Robles.

 Exiles of Desire (Arte Publico, 1985)